 Fortnite’s entry into the esports scene has seen it dish out the most prize money collectively, despite Dota 2 holding the record for the biggest prize pot at a single event at this year’s International.

 Epic’s battle royale is also second only in viewership to the behemoth that is League of Legends.
 The MOBA has had the most tournaments, due to the multiple regional leagues that cover every corner of the globe.
-Despite topping the table for viewership numbers, League’s total prize pool is behind not only Fortnite and Dota, but also CS:GO.
-This will change, however, with Worlds 2019.
+Despite topping the table for viewership numbers, LoL lags behind Fortnite, Dota 2 and CS:GO in terms of the amount of prize money being dished out.

 Read more: Get to grips with ranks in our LoL rankings guide